kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/mesh-actions.md

 # Mesh Actions
 Your actions online are largely influenced by the particular system(s) you are accessing.
 The following list is not comprehensive, but should give your and your GM a basis for handling online tasks.

-Keep in mind that your actions are limited by your current [[Devices#Accounts & Access Privileges|device access priviliges]].
+Keep in mind that your actions are limited by your current [[Devices#Accounts & Access Privileges|device access privileges]].
 If you wish to do something that your privileges do not allow -- access a file in a restricted directory, edit a log, manipulate a security device -- then you must hack the system to do so.
 Actions that specifically require hacking are detailed under [[Hacking]], and [[Hacking#System Subversion|Subversion]].

 Unless otherwise noted, these actions each take a complex action but require no skill test, assuming you have access privileges.